 It’s Fujitsu’s Robot Teddy Bear!

-For about two years Fujitsu has been displaying this robot teddy bear, sometimes named Care Bear, Motion Bear or E-Bear, at various tradeshows.
+For about two years Fujitsu has been displaying this robot teddy bear at various tradeshows.
 They tell us it is ‘still in development’ or ‘in a concept phase’.
 It does seem to be responding better every time I see it.
 In any case it manages to win the hearts of many already.

 The area of (useful) application for this robot is comparable to that of Paro.
 Fujitsu Labs develops this “social robot with a personality” for use in “robot therapy”, for example for patients that suffer from dementia, says Fujitsu.
 The bear can display basic emotions through animatronics and react to its surroundings.

-Sensors enable the robot teddy bear to respond to external stimuli; it is equipped with thirteen sensors (e.g. a webcam, touch sensors, etc.) in different locations on its body.
-The bear has a camera in its nose and machine vision to recognize human shapes, faces and (waving) gestures.
+It can be connected to a PC using a USB port.
+Sensors enable it to respond to external stimuli; it is equipped with 13 sensors (e.g. a webcam, touch sensors, etc.) in different locations on its body.
+The bear has a camera in its nose and machine vision to recognize human shapes and faces.
 It can see a person nearby and, for example, turn in their direction and make eye contact.
-If you wave at it, the bear waves back.
-It als senses being patted or stroked in various places and can respond, for example, by waking up (from sleeping) or with sounds.
-It has eight touch sensors in its body, two sensors in its arms detect when someone is shaking its hands, and gyroscopes and accelerometers detect when the bear is being handled.
+It als senses being patted or stroked in various places and can respond, for example, by waking up (from sleeping).

-The bear has twelve ‘degrees of freedom’ (joints): it can move both arms and legs, tilt its head, and move its eye brows and ears.
-Combining these basic motions, the robot bears are said to capable of up to 300 movement patterns including raising its arms, looking downwards and kicking its feet.
+The robot bears are said to capable of up to 300 movement patterns including raising its arms, looking downwards and kicking its feet.
 The movement are combined with display of “emotions” to signal happiness, sadness and anger, says Fujitsu.
 And since the robot can be connected to the PC, new movements can be recorded and displayed.